 Following referral, a speech and language therapist will meet with you to talk about your child's speech, language and communication needs.
 All children are different, and can communicate in different ways, so the support offered will be tailored to the needs of your child.
-After this meeting, your child will be allocated a named speech and language therapist.

-Some of the ways your speech and language therapist will support your child are:
+Some of the ways the speech and language therapist will support your child are:

-- Ongoing assessment of your child's communication skills - Working closely with Portage and Early Years Teachers to agree evidence-based communication aims and strategies - Working closely with nursery and school staff to meet communication needs - Offering training to nursery and school staff, as appropriate - Offering evidence-based individual or small group therapy to achieve specific speech, language and communication goals - Offering Signs and Symbols Workshops for parent and carers (Appendix 12).
+- Assessing your child's communication skills and needs - Working closely with Portage and Early Years Teachers to agree evidence-based communication aims and strategies for your child - Working closely with nursery and school staff to help them support your child's communication - Offering individualised training to nursery and school staff, as appropriate - Offering evidence-based individual or small group therapy to achieve specific speech, language, and communication goals in episodes of care - Offering Signs and Symbols online workshops for parent and carers (Appendix 12)